-- ADOT will construct and pay for sidewalk to replace existing sidewalks along a State highway or a local street which were removed as a part of an ADOT project. - b) ADOT may construct additional sidewalks, over and above paragraph a), along local streets or along an urban arterial highway at the request of the local government, provided there is an agreement with the local government to pay ADOT's additional costs for design, construction and right-of-way.
-Agreements with local governments for the maintenance of the sidewalks must be executed before advertising the project for bids.
-Maintenance agreements will normally be the responsibility of the District Engineer; early notification to and coordination with the district is essential. - c) ADOT will construct and pay for sidewalks on local street grade separation structures where there is a clear indication of future pedestrian traffic along the street after construction of the highway.
+- a) ADOT will design and construct new sidewalks where needed along a State highway as a part of an ADOT project.
+Design and construction costs, and maintenance responsibilities should be established in an agreement with the local government. - b) ADOT will construct and pay for sidewalk to replace existing sidewalks along a State highway or a local street which were removed as a part of an ADOT project.

+- c) ADOT may construct additional sidewalks along local streets at the request of the local government, provided there is an agreement with the local government to maintain the sidewalk, and to pay ADOT's additional costs for design, construction, and right-of-way. - d) ADOT will construct and pay for sidewalks on local street grade separation structures where there is a clear indication of future pedestrian traffic along the street after construction of the highway.